 M/s.
-ENCON THERMAL ENGINEERS (P) LTD. have introduced “RAD-HEAT Gas Heating Elements” which are infrared heating systems, closest to heating with the sun.
+ENCON THERMAL ENGINEERS (P) LTD. has introduced “RAD HEAT Gas Heating Elements” which are infrared heating systems, closest to heating with the sun.

-These elements are effectively replacing all existing electrical, thermic fluid and hot air systems (up to working temperatures of 550°C) as they involve the clean and safe qualities of electrical heating with the added advantage of tremendous savings in cost of operation (savings to the tune of 25-70%.)
+These elements are effectively replacing all existing electrical, thermic fluid, and hot air systems (up to working temperatures of 550°C) as they involve the clean and safe qualities of electrical heating with the added advantage of tremendous savings in the cost of operation (savings to the tune of 25-70%.)

 Tubes of 3″-4″ diameter are placed directly in the oven/tank where the heating is required, just like in immersion heaters.